enceeper/apidoc/README.md

 The API uses [HTTP response codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) to indicate success or failure of requests.
 Specifically, codes in the 2xx range indicate success, codes in the 4xx range indicate an error that resulted from the provided arguments (e.g. instead of an integer a string is provided) and 5xx error codes indicate an internal Enceeper error.

 > There is only one error that can be handled in a special way, the 403 error.
 This error is generated when the auth token has expired and the user needs to re-authenticate.
-The client can then check for this error and re-authenticate the user without requiring user interaction.
+The client can then check for this error and re-authenticate the user without requiring any interaction.

 All inputs and outputs follow the JSON format and based on whether the outcome of an API call was sucessfull or not we have the following response templates: